vadniku/PMLDL_Assignment_1/README.md

 ## Automation

-Because Apache Airflow has limited support on Windows, automation is implemented using:
+Automation is implemented using:

-- `run_pipeline.bat` – sequential execution of all stages
+- `run_pipeline.bat` – sequential execution of all three stages
 - Windows Task Scheduler – runs the script every 5 minutes

-An Airflow DAG is still included in `services/airflow/dags/` for users who run the project on Linux or WSL.
+### How to set up Task Scheduler

+1. Open **Task Scheduler**
+2. Create a new task
+3. Set the trigger to repeat every 5 minutes
+4. Set the action to run `run_pipeline.bat`
+5. Enable “Run with highest privileges”

 ---